philadams-zz/philadams.net/src/quotes.md

 > A room without books is like a body without a soul. _Marcus Tullius Cicero_

 -
+> Nothing in life is to be feared.
+It is only to be understood. _Marie Curie_

+-
 > It's kind of fun to do the impossible. _Walt Disney_

 -